rubensworks/article-privacy-decentralized/content/framework.md

 In addition to exposing the combined summary, an aggregator also needs to maintain and expose the list of sources it aggregates over, such that clients know which pods could potentially contribute query results.
-Although in our example we consider one aggregator, in practise multiple aggregators can exist with different source ranges.
+Although in our example we consider one aggregator, in practice multiple aggregators can exist with different source ranges.
 A client-side query engine can make use of the combined summary provided by the aggregator to perform source selection before query execution, i.e., reduce the number of sources to be queried.
 Thus the combined summaries serve to determine the pods that contain _relevant_ and _accessible_ data.
 While, the pods take care of the access control enforcement at query time, by taking into account permissions specified in terms of authorisation rules.